Skip to main content

 In the weeks after Pearl Harbor, the Japanese conquered most of the areas of Southeast Asia that produced rubber and cut off supply to the U.S.

-Working closely with President Lincoln, Secretary of War Stanton was indefatigable in laboring to win the Civil War.
+Working closely with President Lincoln, Secretary of War Stanton was tireless in his dedication to help win the Civil War.
 But his abruptness could sometimes be counterproductive.

 As I drove through the Maryland woods to

-The modern version of an African-American spiritual has helped draw together people fighting for a better life
+The modern version of an African-American spiritual has helped draw together people who are fighting for justice.

 At